Christmas in Quebec City

 montmorency falls in winter

-Between November 6th and December 25th, 2023 the cable car and many other services at Montmorency Falls will be closed.
-They’ll be open again from December 26, 2023 to January 3, 2024 from 10am to 4pm, but then close again on January 4th for another month.
+They’ll be open again from Boxing Day to early January from 10am to 4pm, but then close again on January 4th for another month.

 However, even with services like the cable car being closed, you can still access the falls year-round.
 Read my post on how to get to Montmorency Falls from Quebec City.